Back to top

 The main symptoms of dementia with Lewy body disease include:

-In order to officially diagnose Lewy body dementia, there must be a least two of the following fundamental symptoms present:
+In order to make an official diagnosis, however, there must be a least two of the following fundamental symptoms present:

 1. Visual hallucinations – this involves seeing things that aren’t there.
 For example, flashes of light, or more vivid visuals like seeing insects crawling on your hand or on the face of someone you know.

-2. Parkinsonism – this involves tremors and a movement disorder that results in muscle rigidity and stiffness similar to that seen in Parkinson's disease.
+2. Parkinsonism – this involves tremors, muscle rigidity and stiffness similar to that seen in Parkinson’s disease.

 3. Fluctuations in mental state – this is where a person may be lucid and clear at one time, then confused, disoriented and bewildered at other times.
 This fluctuation can occur over a period of hours, or even minutes.